Home » Do Female Tortoises Have Periods?

 Do Female Tortoises Go Through Menopause?

 Female tortoises don’t go through menopause.
+They never truly stop producing eggs, regardless of age.

-They never truly stop producing eggs, no matter how old they get.
-Some female tortoises may produce clutches with fewer eggs as they age, but this may not have much to do with their age.
-If her organs weakened over time, it might have been because of an illness, not age.
+Some females may produce clutches with fewer eggs as they age, but this may not be due to their age.
+If her organs weakened over time, it might have been due to illness, not age.

 How Do I Know If My Female Tortoise Is Mature?